Undergraduate Course: Literature and Medicine Research Project (ENLI10353)

 On completion of this course, the student will be able to:

-- Deepen knowledge of the interdisciplinary field of literature and medicine
+- Demonstrate subject-specific knowledge of, and critically evaluate, a topic of their choice in the field of literature and medicine.

 |